marky224/Active-Directory-Domain-Controller-Provisioning/README.md

-# Active Directory Domain Controller Provisioning
+# Active Directory Domain Controller Provisioning and Management

 This repository contains PowerShell scripts to automate the provisioning of an Active Directory Domain Controller (DC) on **Windows Server 2025** in an IT-MSP production environment.
 These scripts streamline the initial setup of a new AD forest and promotes a server to a DC with best practices, designed for Managed Service Providers (MSPs).